Illustration style

 Skin tones

 Our goal is to build diverse, inclusive illustrations that represent HARTMANN‘s different audiences.
-Therefore we have in addition to our branding colours and our eight accent colors, four skin tones especially for character illustrations.
+Thus, in addition to our brand colors and eight accent colors, we have four skin tones specifically for character illustrations.

 Illustration of people with different skin colors.